Application deadline extended to Feb. 14 for Data Science Institute summer programs

 DSSG projects show just how versatile data science is and how its applications can be used to make advances across industries.
 Past projects range from working with the Metro Nashville government to help it reach its goal of zero waste by 2050 to a project using predictive models to estimate the number and types of legal assistance Tennesseans need on a county-by-county basis.

-Applications for both programs is Jan.
-31. Apply here for the DSI Summer Research Program.
+Applications for both programs are due by Feb.
+14. Apply here for the DSI Summer Research Program.
 Apply here for the Data Science for Social Good program.